Nashville Predators: New ownership group

-The following season saw the departure of center David Legwand, the first player ever drafted by the Predators, the club's all-time leading scorer, and co-leading scorer for the season at the time.
-Agreeing to waive his "no-trade clause", he was traded on March 5, 2014, to his hometown team, the Detroit Red Wings, in exchange for prospect forward Calle Järnkrok, forward Patrick Eaves and a third-round pick in the upcoming 2014 NHL entry draft.
-After missing the playoffs for the second season in a row, the Predators opted not to renew the contract of Barry Trotz as their head coach after 15 years, although he was offered an unnamed position within the organization.
+The following season saw the departure of center David Legwand, the first player drafted by the Predators, the club's all-time leading scorer, and co-leading scorer for the season at the time.
+Agreeing to waive his "no trade clause", he was traded to the Detroit Red Wings, in exchange for prospect forward Calle Järnkrok, forward Patrick Eaves and a third-round pick in the 2014 NHL entry draft.
+After missing the playoffs for the second consecutive season, the Predators opted not to renew the contract of head coach Barry Trotz, although he was offered an unnamed position within the organization.
 On May 6, 2014, the Predators announced Peter Laviolette as their new head coach.

 Peter Laviolette era (2014–2020)

-Regaining consistency (2014–2016)
+The offseason involved trading Patric Hörnqvist and Nick Spaling for James Neal.
+They also drafted Kevin Fiala and Viktor Arvidsson in the 2014 NHL entry draft.
 In Peter Laviolette's first season as the Predators' head coach, the Predators finished second in the Central Division.
-Despite having home advantage in the first round of the 2015 playoffs, they lost the first round in six games to the Chicago Blackhawks, who went on to win the Stanley Cup.
-For the following 2015–16 season, the Predators named Sean Henry CEO and then finished as the Western Conference's first wild-card, earning 96 points.
-By beating the Anaheim Ducks in game 7, the franchise played its first seven-game series and earned its seven-game series win.
-In the second round, they were eliminated in seven games by the San Jose Sharks, who went on to win the conference.
+Despite having home advantage in the first round of the 2015 playoffs, they lost in six games to the Chicago Blackhawks.
+During the 2015–16 season, the Predators named Sean Henry CEO.
+They also traded defenseman Seth Jones to the Columbus Blue Jackets for forward Ryan Johansen.
+In the 2016 playoffs, they beat the Anaheim Ducks in seven games, but were eliminated in seven games by the San Jose Sharks in the second round.

-The Predators hosted the 2016 National Hockey League All-Star Game at Bridgestone Arena.